redSlug/go-fun/README.md

 - [git-go](https://github.com/go-git/go-git) for interacting w/ git

 ## Next steps
-- checkout each commit, build and run, take a screenshot in headless broser, stitch together the screenshots
+- checkout each commit, build and run, take a screenshot in headless browser, stitch together the screenshots